codeandcreate/smdqs/README.md

 # smdQS
 A minimalistic javascript for the jquery babied...
+It uses querySelectorAll or getElementById to get a DOM-Node.

 ## Changes